osherachamim/aws/aws-multi-vpc-networking-lab/README.md

 ## 🎯 Conclusion

 This project demonstrates real AWS production networking patterns using isolated VPCs, private workloads, secure access design, and cross-VPC communication.
-It reflects best practices for DevOps, Cloud Engineering, and preparation for AWS certification exams.